vttred/tips/README.md

 need some help.
 Suggestions for restructuring the JSON are also welcome at this time.
 Thank you!

+**Foundry Fans!
+Tell the maintainers of your favorite systems and modules how you can help them write tips!**

 ### Special Implementation Requests

 Direct special implementation requests to [tips@vtt.red][11].
 Closed source